alexandreklr/PGdet/README.md

 ## 📞Feedback

-If you have any feedback, please reach out to us at alexandre.keller@epfl.ch
+If you have any feedback or suggestions, please reach out to us at alexandre.keller@epfl.ch